ryanramage/tale/README.md

 usage
 -----

-create a folder layout like the one in `tests/assets/story1`.
+Enter a empty directory and run `tale init` to help you start. eg

+    mkdir wibbile-wobble
+    cd wibble-wobble
+    tale init

+This will help you scafold out a story.
 It has a package.json which describes the story, and folders representing the chapters.
+Edit the chapters and make something fun!

-When ready run
+Then when ready run

     tale

-and this will generate a `build` dir that is totally offline enabled, and each chapter is encrypted/
+and this will generate a `build` dir that is totally offline enabled, and each chapter is encrypted.

 options
 -------